HielkeMaps/hielkemaps.github.io/_maps/parkour-spiral-3.md

 - 10 Easter eggs to find!
 - Snake parkour!
 - Ranking system for added replayability!
-- More than twice the size of the first Parkour Spiral!
+- More than double the size of the first Parkour Spiral!